Understanding the RRSP Home Buyers’ Plan (HBP) in Canada

 Both an RRSP and a tax-free savings account (TFSA) are important tax-free savings tools.
 While an RRSP is mainly used for retirement savings, a TFSA can be used to save for any type of future use.
 As such, RRSP savings are deductible from taxable income and funds are only taxable when withdrawn.
 With a TSFA, on the other hand, savings are not deductible from taxable income but withdrawals are tax-free.

-At what age can I withdraw from my RRSP?
+How much can I withdraw from my RRSP under the HBP?

 Ready to get started?